University of New South Wales

 Program dates for the Fall semester are generally early July to mid-November and late February to late June for the Spring semester.
 See date section above for specific dates for each academic term.

-A variety of on campus accommodations are available.
+UNSW Accomodations are limited and competitve to be placed at.
 The Kensington Colleges (Phillip Baxter, Basser, and Goldstein) are newly renovated co-ed on campus residential halls.
 All rooms are dormitory style single rooms with shared or private bathrooms.
 Each Residential Colleges has its dining hall which provides three meals per day Monday through Friday, and brunch and dinner on the weekends.
 Residents can participate in intermural sports, social events, and activities.
 Another on campus option is the University Terraces which are fully furnished self-catered apartments with either single or shared rooms.
 Note the University Terraces have limited availability.
 For more details, visit http://www.international.unsw.edu.au/living-sydney/accommodation/study-a...

-Additionally students can also live at UNSW Village which is a private on campus apartment complex that opened in 2010.
+Additionally students can also live at UNSW Village which is a private on campus apartment complex.
 Each student has their own room in a six bedroom apartment.
 For more details, visit http://www.unswvillage.com.au/.

 Applicants must be at least a second semester sophomore by the beginning of the program with a cumulative GPA of 3.0.